techidaily/site-games-able/source/_posts/claim-your-free-digital-content-today.md

  Your Digital Direct offer will then be redeemed and available, as mentioned previously, within your**My games & apps** library on your console.

- While redeeming your Digital Direct offer should be one of the[first things you need to do with your Xbox Series X|S](https://www.makeuseof.com/first-things-to-do-with-xbox-series-x/) , there are many reasons you may want to wait to redeem your offer, including moving it to another account.
+ While redeeming your Digital Direct offer should be one of the [first things you need to do with your Xbox Series X|S](https://www.makeuseof.com/first-things-to-do-with-xbox-series-x/) , there are many reasons you may want to wait to redeem your offer, including moving it to another account.
 And despite being hidden, the**Included with this Xbox** option guarantees you can access your offer.

 ## Never Miss Any Xbox Games or Offers With Xbox Series X|S